Badgerati/Pode/docs/Tutorials/Middleware/Types/Sessions.md

 If supplied, the `-Generator` is a scriptblock that must return a valid string.
 The string itself should be a random unique value, that can be used as a unique session identifier.

 Within a route, or middleware, you can get the current authenticated sessionId using [`Get-PodeSessionId`](../../../../Functions/Middleware/Get-PodeSessionId).
 If there is no session, or the session is not authenticated, then `$null` is returned.
 This function can also returned the fully signed sessionId as well.
+If you want the sessionId even if it's not authenticated, then you can supply `-Force` to get the sessionId back.

 ### Strict